91 - SURAH ASH SHAMS

 To begin with this name is to begin from stillness, from wholeness, from the recognition that the intelligence that moves galaxies is the same intelligence guiding your next breath.
 It is a return to the awareness that everything you seek is already held within the One who is nearer than your own being.
 In this recognition, the journey becomes simple, that is to remain open, to listen deeply, and to allow the mercy that shapes all things to shape you from within.

-92.1 By the layli / inner darkness (as a result of barriers that block the light) when yaghsha / it actively covers (awareness),
+92.1 By the layli / inner darkness (where things are not clearly seen) when yaghsha / it actively covers (awareness),

-92.2 And the nahar / inner brightness (when the barriers are uplifted and allow the light of guidance to pass through) when it tajalla / make itself appear (as revelation),
+92.2 And the nahar / inner brightness (where perception becomes active and clear) when it tajalla / reveals itself (self-disclosure),

 92.3 And what khalaqa / evolved into the zakara / divine masculine qualities and unsa / divine feminine qualities.